prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Mining Bitcoin and other cryptocurrencies has become very popular.

-As more and more begin to mine for cryptocurrency, it becomes harder and harder to successfully mine a bitcoin, litecoin, or any other form of cryptocurrency.
+As more and more begin to mine for cryptocurrency, it becomes harder and harder to successfully mine a Bitcoin, Litecoin, or any other form of cryptocurrency.

-This is why you need to START MINING NOW!
+## Maximizing Your Mining Profits

+**In order to maximize your <a href="#how-mining-works">hashing power</a>, mine the currency that is the most profitable.** You can use [What to Mine](https://whattomine.com/) to figure out the right currency for you.

+Instead of trying to mine a difficult algorithm like Bitcoin, you can mine easier cryptocurrencies.
+Then, simply convert your mined currency into Bitcoin or any other currency you like.
+You can do so using [Binance](https://www.binance.com/?ref=16557105), an online cryptocurrency exchange.
+This way, you'll maximize your profits.

 ## Top 7 Most Popular Cryptocurrencies: